aerogear/offix/packages/sync/README.md

 Conflict resolution will work out of the box with recommended defaults and do not require any specific handling on the client.

+> Advanced users may customize conflict implementation by supplying custom `conflictStateProvider` in config.

 ### Default conflict implementation

 By default plugable conflict resolution is configured to rely on `version` field on each